International Affiliations/Foreign Engagements Guidance

 Affiliate Restrictions:

-- Affiliates are prohibited from participating in foreign government talent recruitment programs associated with a country of risk while engaged with Berkeley Lab.
-Countries of risk are the People’s Republic of China, the Islamic Republic of Iran, the Democratic People’s Republic of Korea (North Korea), and the Russian Federation.
+- Affiliates are prohibited from participating in foreign government talent recruitment programs associated with a Country of Risk while engaged with Berkeley Lab.

-- Support in this context means any work or activity, paid or unpaid, including employment, consulting, student internship, receipt of a scholarship or funding, honorary appointment, lab space or resources, or similar, that is sponsored or affiliated with the government, including public universities or entities, of the People’s Republic of China, the Islamic Republic of Iran, the Democratic People’s Republic of Korea (North Korea), and the Russian Federation.
+- Support in this context means any work or activity, paid or unpaid, including employment, consulting, student internship, receipt of a scholarship or funding, honorary appointment, lab space or resources, or similar, that is sponsored or affiliated with the government, including public universities or entities of a Country of Risk.

 Disclosures